-In June 2014, we entered into the 2014 Merck License Agreement to develop α 7 receptor PAMs targeting cognitive dysfunction associated with Alzheimer's disease and other central nervous system conditions.
-Under the 2014 Merck License Agreement, Merck funded certain research and development activities on a full-time equivalent ("FTE") basis pursuant to a research plan.
-Merck will fund future research and development activities, including clinical development and worldwide commercialization of any products developed from the collaboration.
-We received upfront payments totaling US\$20 million, which included funding for FTEs for the first twelve months, and another US\$10 million in February 2017 when the first compound from the collaboration initiated Phase 1 clinical trials, and we are eligible to receive up to an additional US\$465 million in milestone payments for achievement of certain development and commercial milestones.
+We received upfront payments totaling \$20 million, which included funding for FTEs for the first twelve months, and another \$10 million in February 2017 when the first compound from the collaboration initiated Phase 1 clinical trials, and we are eligible to receive up to an additional \$465 million in milestone payments for achievement of certain development, regulatory and commercial milestones.
 The Merck collaboration currently includes two candidates which are PAMs of the α 7 receptor that are in early-stage Phase 1 safety and biomarker clinical trials for treating cognitive impairment.
-The first compound has completed Phase 1 safety clinical trials in healthy subjects and there are ongoing plans for further biomarker studies.
+The first compound has completed Phase 1 safety clinical trials in healthy subjects and there are ongoing biomarker studies.
 In 2020 a second molecule that showed an improved potency profile in preclinical animal models was advanced by Merck into Phase 1 clinical trials.
 Merck controls the clinical development and worldwide commercialization of any products developed from the collaboration and therefore we cannot predict whether or when we might achieve any milestone payments under the collaboration or estimate the full amount of such payments, and we may never receive any such payments.
 Further, we are subject to limited information rights under the 2014 Merck License Agreement.
-As such, we are dependent on Merck to provide us with any updates related to clinical trial results, serious adverse events and ongoing communications with FDA related to these programs, which Merck may provide or withhold in its sole discretion, and as a result we may not be able to provide material updates on a timely basis or at all with respect to these programs.
+As such, we are dependent on Merck to provide us with any updates related to clinical trial results, serious adverse events and ongoing communications with FDA or other regulatory agencies related to these programs, which Merck may provide or withhold in its sole discretion, and as a result we may not be able to provide material updates on a timely basis or at all with respect to these programs.